 We seek partners who identify and advocate for vulnerable populations, propose innovative strategies to address unmet community health needs, build on existing assets, and continuously measure their efforts to ensure impact and improve performance.
 The Foundation also encourages initiatives that are replicable and sustainable.

-Not-for-profit organizations located in or providing direct service to the following 15 communities are eligible for grants from Partners for Health: Bloomfield, Caldwell, Cedar Grove, Clifton, Essex Fells, Fairfield, Glen Ridge, Little Falls, Montclair, North Caldwell, Nutley, Roseland, Verona, West Caldwell and West Orange.
+Not-for-profit organizations providing direct service to the following 15 communities are eligible for grants from Partners for Health: Bloomfield, Caldwell, Cedar Grove, Clifton, Essex Fells, Fairfield, Glen Ridge, Little Falls, Montclair, North Caldwell, Nutley, Roseland, Verona, West Caldwell and West Orange.

 Partners for Health invests in programs and policies that lead to healthy communities and healthy lifestyles.
 The Foundation focuses its supports on these priorities:

 - Chronic Disease Prevention

 - Aging in our Communities

 - Capacity Building for the Non-profit Sector

 - Demonstration projects (designed to be replicated by other non-profit service providers); pilot projects (which may result in new and better ways in which to provide services); and collaborative projects between two or more organizations.

 - Capital projects may be considered should they address one of the Foundation’s priority health care funding areas and have the potential to provide significant benefit to the communities we serve.